infracost/docs/docs/features/environment_variables.md

 3. [Config file](/docs/features/config_file)

 ### INFRACOST_API_KEY
-Infracost API key, run `infracost register` to get one.
+Infracost API key, run `infracost auth login` to sign up or log in via the CLI.
+Run `infracost configure get api_key` to retrieve your API key.
+Use [Infracost Cloud](/docs/infracost_cloud/authentication/) to rotate your API key.

 ### INFRACOST_CURRENCY
 The currency ([ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes)) prices should be converted to.
 Defaults to USD.